 Remotely Augmented Vehicles & Remotely Piloted Vehicles

-The DFRC has used remotely augmented vehicles (RAVs) for a variety of flight test purposes for many years, and continues to support most of the ongoing DFRC research aircraft.
+AFRC has used remotely augmented vehicles (RAVs) for a variety of flight test purposes for many years, and continues to support most of the ongoing AFRC research aircraft.
 The RAV capability uses ground-based computers to supplement or replace the onboard control and display systems.

 Special cases of the RAV application include: